 2. The Christian walk

-The church is certainly a community, a gathered fellowship of believers, but its purpose is not really to function as a spiritual gymnasium, education center or mission station.
+The church is certainly a community, a gathered fellowship of believers, but its purpose is not really to function as a spiritual gymnasium, education centre or mission station.
 Yet it is true to say that the gathering of believers aids the individual believer in their pursuit of holiness, their love for the brotherhood and their outreach to the lost.
 The Anglican church aids us in our Christian walk.

 i] A personal walk with Christ